-In a sense… We also offer peach and pomegranate wine-a-ritas to enjoy in the store or to take with you as you stroll around the square.
+In a sense… We also offer fruit flavored and seasonal wine-a-ritas to enjoy in the store or to take with you as you stroll around the square.
 However cool these delicious treats are, keep in mind that they are wine-based.

 What is the difference between a winery and a vineyard?

 A winery is technically a term called to a place where harvested grapes are segregated, cleaned, processed, fermented, aged in oak barrels, and labeled to become the perfect wine you desired it to be.
 It is a production plant for making wine and is the place where every part of the wine-making process is done.
 It is also the place where grapes are bottled before distributing to wine resellers.

 A vineyard is where grapes are planted.
 In this yard, people grow the grape vines in acres of land and this area of land may be large estates or just an acre where the main purpose is planting grapevines for wine making.
 No other plants may be cultivated in a vineyard except grape-bearing vines, although not only wine may be produced but also grape products such as raisins or table grapes.